-- IFRS 9 'Financial Instruments: Classification and Measurement' introduces new requirements for the classification and measurement of financial instruments. - IFRS 10 'Consolidated Financial Statements' establishes principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities. - IFRS 11 'Joint Arrangements' provides for a more realistic reflection of joint arrangements by focusing on the rights and obligations of the arrangement, rather than its legal form. - IFRS 12 'Disclosure of Interests in Other Entities' requires the disclosure of information that enables users of financial statements to evaluate the nature of, and risks associated with its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows. - IFRS 13 'Fair Value Measurement' provides the guidance on the measurement of fair value and related disclosures through a fair value hierarchy. - IAS 1 'Presentation of Financial Statements' improves the consistency and clarity of the presentation of items of other comprehensive income. - IAS 27 'Separate Financial Statements' contains accounting and disclosure requirements for investments in subsidiaries, joint ventures and associates when an entity prepares separate financial statements. - IAS 28 'Investments in Associates and Joint Ventures' prescribes the accounting for investments in associates and joint ventures and sets out the requirements for the application of the equity method when accounting for investments in associates and joint ventures. - IFRIC 20 'Stripping Costs in the Production Phase of a Surface Mine' clarifies when production stripping should lead to the recognition of an asset and how that asset should be measured, both initially and in subsequent periods.
+IFRS 9 'Financial Instruments: Classification and Measurement' - introduces new requirements for the classification and measurement of financial instruments.

+IFRS 10 'Consolidated Financial Statements' - establishes principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities.

+IFRS 12 'Disclosure of Interests in Other Entities' - requires the disclosure of information that enables users of financial statements to evaluate the nature of, and risks associated with its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows.

+IAS 27 'Separate Financial Statements' - contains accounting and disclosure requirements for investments in subsidiaries, joint ventures and associates when an entity prepares separate financial statements.

+IAS 32 'Financial Instruments' - Presentation, amendments regarding Offsetting Financial Assets and Financial Liabilities.

+IAS 36 - 'Impairment of Assets' - To clarify the requirement to disclose information about the recoverable amount of assets for which an impairment loss has been recognized ore reversed.
+The IAS 36 amendments will be applied retrospectively for annual periods beginning on or after January 1, 2014.

-Management anticipates that the above standards will be adopted in the Company's financial statements for the period beginning January 1, 2013 or later, and currently evaluating the impact of the adoption of these standards.
+Management anticipates that the above standards will be adopted in the Company's financial statements for the period beginning January 1, 2014 or later, and currently evaluating the impact of the adoption of these standards.